Standard Model Theory for the FCC-ee Tera-Z stage: Subtractions versus unsubtractions of IR singularities at higher orders

-Once we have obtained the dual representation of the two-loop scattering amplitude, we can outline how to extend FDU at NNLO or higher orders.
-Analogously to the NLO case, at NNLO, the total cross-section consists of three contributions
+Once we have obtained the dual representation of the two-loop scattering amplitude, we can outline how to extend four-dimensional unsubtraction at NNLO or higher orders.
+Analogously to the NLO case, at NNLO, the total cross-section consists of three contributions,